California Court Records

 How to Find Out If You Have a Warrant in California

-As mentioned, many local sheriff's offices in California provide an online warrant search system for public inquiries.
+In addition to searching online, California residents have two places where they may find out if they have an active warrant in California: the issuing court or the local sheriff's office.
+Some local sheriff's offices in California provide an online warrant search system for public inquiries.
 However, some sheriff's offices do not disseminate warrant information online, and others (like the Kent County Sheriff's Office) do not accept calls for active warrants.
-In such instances, a requester may visit the respective agency's front counter or lobby during regular business hours or use other available means (e.g., email) to inquire about their warrant status.
+In such instances, a requester may visit the agency's front counter or lobby during regular business hours or use other means (e.g., email) to inquire about their warrant status.

-Note: When making in-person inquiries at a law enforcement agency's office, the subject of a warrant will be asked to produce a copy of their photo ID.
-However, because one risks an arrest with an in-person inquiry, it may be advisable to consult an attorney beforehand.
+Note: When making in-person inquiries at a law enforcement agency's office, the subject of a warrant may be asked to produce a copy of their photo ID.
+However, because an in-person inquiry can result in an arrest, it may sometimes be advisable to consult an attorney beforehand.

 Free Warrant Search in California

-Residents of California and other interested parties can call, visit, or search an online database provided by a court or law enforcement department to verify the existence of a warrant.
+California residents and other interested parties may call, visit, or search an online database provided by a court or law enforcement department to verify the existence of a warrant.
 One piece of information often required to facilitate the search is the subject's name or a case number.
 Typically, no fee is assessed to obtain warrant information through official sources in California.

 How to Find Out If Someone Has A Warrant Online

 Most local courts and sheriff's offices in California provide online search applications for persons who want to look up warrant information.
-Typically, these tools are featured on agency official websites and accessible with a person's last or first name at no cost.
+Typically, these tools are featured on an agency's official website and accessible with a person's last or first name at no cost.
 However, users may utilize other search parameters if available, such as a birth year or court case number.

 How Long Do Warrants Last in California?